-#FEAS was formed by Mindy Blaise, Emily Gray and Linda Knight in 2016 and emerged out of a funded project to develop arts-based interventions into sexism in higher education.
-We develop interventions that are performed at conferences and other public events.
-Our interventions include sexist/anti-sexist bingo cards, pipeline myth t-shirts that display statistics about women’s employment in universities, whistles to blow when no-one is listening, butterfly nets for catching those elusive opportunities and a stand up comedy performances that aren’t really very funny at all, and that as well as deploy the literal figure of the feminist killjoy.
+#FEAS develop interventions that are performed at conferences and other public events.
+Our interventions include Project P:, Power Dressing, #FEAS Feminist Salutes, sexist/anti-sexist bingo cards, pipeline myth t-shirts that display statistics about women’s employment in universities, whistles to blow when no-one is listening, butterfly nets for catching those elusive opportunities and a stand up comedy performances that aren’t really very funny at all, and that as well as deploy the literal figure of the feminist killjoy.

 Read an article about #FEAS from the The Age/The Sydney Morning Herald

 Read a blog post by #FEAS from the Australian Association for Research in Education (AARE)

 Read an Australian Broadcasting Corporation (ABC) article featuring #FEAS: ABC article